MetaBeeAI/MetaBeeAI/README.md

-# Primate Welfare Literature Review Pipeline
+# MetaBeeAI Literature Review Pipeline

 A comprehensive pipeline for extracting, analyzing, and benchmarking structured information from scientific literature using Large Language Models and Vision AI.